QuickLogic-Corp/quicklogic-fpga-toolchain/docs/source/tutorial/qlf_k4n8/Pin-mapping.rst

 SDC File Specification
 *************************

+**NOTE**: In the current Symbiflow implementation, the below mentioned sdc support is not present.
+Currently user needs to specify eFPGA device interface port names in sdc commands.

 In case of eFPGA flow, the user needs to provide SDC timing constraints on the mapped pin name (to eFPGA interface ports).